Britain could bake under potentially record-breaking heat

-Britain could bake under record-breaking heat as temperatures could potentially climb to 39C.
+Britain could bake under record-breaking heat as temperatures could potentially climb to 39C on Thursday.

-The scorching conditions may spark thunderstorms which could trigger travel delays, flash flooding, and power cuts, the Met Office said.
+The scorching conditions may spark thunderstorms which could trigger travel delays, flash flooding, and power cuts.

-The dangers of cooling off in lakes, rivers and the sea were highlighted by emergency services after the bodies of three people were pulled from the water after they reportedly got into difficulty swimming.
+The dangers of cooling off in lakes, rivers and the sea were highlighted by emergency services after the bodies of three people were pulled from the water on Wednesday after they reportedly got into difficulty swimming.

-Searches continue for someone seen in the River Thames near Waterloo, Scotland Yard said.

-A yellow weather warning is in force for most of England, except the south west, and parts of Scotland from 3pm on Thursday until 4am on Friday.
+A yellow weather warning is in force for most of England, except the south-west, and parts of Scotland from 3pm on Thursday until 4am on Friday.

-Overnight lightning storms have already caused fires and rail disruption this week during the heatwave.

 Network Rail warned speed restrictions may be introduced in areas where tracks are at risk of buckling.